 Our UEA 2030 Vision and Plan sets out our desire to be a regional leader and a positive agent for change in the communities we serve.
 As a world-class university, our commitment to that mission is underpinned by the need to continue enriching and developing our public engagement activities locally, nationally and internationally.”

 Prof David Richardson, Vice-Chancellor, University of East Anglia

 From live music in the iconic Nick Rayns LCR (Lower Common Room) and translation workshops, to 'Philosophers at the Cinema' and partnership with the Norwich Science Festival, UEA encourages and invites meaningful dialogue with a public audience.

-Public events include drama, seminars, workshops, exhibitions, talks, meet-ups, lectures and screenings - from the Dementia Open Forum and participation in Noirwich, to Dragon Hall Debates and poetry readings, history talks and public speaking at Latitude Festival.
+Public events include drama, seminars, workshops, exhibitions, talks, meet-ups, lectures and screenings - from the Dementia Open Forum and participation in Noirwich, to poetry readings, history talks and public speaking at Latitude Festival.

 Facts and figures

 In 2017-18, UEA offered 1,783 free events and 322 chargeable events to nearly two million attendees.

 UEA is ranked second for chargeable and free events amongst higher education institutions in the UK – second only to the Open University.

 These figures are taken from UEA’s annual return to the Higher Education Statistics Agency (HESA).